cchitsiang/awesome-stars/topics.md

 - [chubin/wttr.in](https://github.com/chubin/wttr.in) - :partly_sunny: The right way to check the weather
 - [dhruvramani/Terminal-on-FB-Messenger](https://github.com/dhruvramani/Terminal-on-FB-Messenger) - Allows user to take full control of the terminal of their computer through Facebook's messaging service.
 - [zquestz/s](https://github.com/zquestz/s) - Open a web search in your terminal.
-- [jumpserver/jumpserver](https://github.com/jumpserver/jumpserver) - An open-source PAM tool alternative to CyberArk.  广受欢迎的开源堡垒机。
+- [jumpserver/jumpserver](https://github.com/jumpserver/jumpserver) - JumpServer is an open-source Privileged Access Management (PAM) tool that provides DevOps and IT teams with on-demand and secure access to SSH, RDP, Kubernetes, Database and RemoteApp endpoints throug
 - [tqdm/tqdm](https://github.com/tqdm/tqdm) - :zap: A Fast, Extensible Progress Bar for Python and CLI
 - [herrbischoff/awesome-macos-command-line](https://github.com/herrbischoff/awesome-macos-command-line) - Use your macOS terminal shell to do awesome things.
 - [donnemartin/saws](https://github.com/donnemartin/saws) - A supercharged AWS command line interface (CLI).